te-online/wordpress-plugin--themeable-calendar/README.md

 ## 💇 Changelog

+### 0.4.0 Beta (tba)
+- List View – Add view switch.
+Now we can also see and remove trashed events.

 ### 0.3.9 Beta (5 Dec 2018)
 - ICAL – Fix recurring events apparently can also have *no* `RRULE`, but a `RECURRENCE_ID` instead.
 Account for that while checking uid of event.
 - LIST VIEW – Enhancements to list view.